jazzband/django-sortedm2m/README.rst

 Requirements
 ============

-**django-sortedm2m** runs on Python 2.6, 2.7, 3.2 and up.
-PyPy is supported as
+**django-sortedm2m** runs on Python 2.7, 3.6, 3.7 and up.
+Django 1.11 and up
-well.
-Django 1.6 and up is required.
+is required

 Usage
 =====